A startup story

 “It’s a concept with a brand initiative at its core heart.
 It’s about allowing people access to education in a way that’s fun, engaging and inclusive.
 We’ve chosen to use ‘endless colour’ in our brand on purpose to reflect the diversity of the people we want to help as a business.
 I spent 2 years coming up with the concept for the colours in a way that will allow us to grow with the branding.”

 The sides to the Cube offer new dimensions.
 As the training services they offer start to evolve these sides to the cube will reflect these expansions.
-They plan not to force these extra services but to grow naturally with a branding that has a strategic aspect to it.
+They plan not to force these extra services but to grow naturally with a branding that has a strategic aspect to it as their startup story continues.

 I conducted my original virtual interview with the team when the company had just been launched and they shared their first success stories; experiencing the highs!